 Holiday Dog Walking

-The recent pandemic has bought us to enjoy the UK more for short breaks and holidays and travelling to a new environment provides you and your pet with new challenges.
+The recent pandemic has bought us to enjoy the UK for more short breaks and weekend aways, travelling to new environments providing you and your pet with new challenges.

 Selected designated coastlines and beaches lift restrictions 1st October to 30th April each year so dogs can be taken on them under local councils PSPO’s orders.
 Some very popular beaches start restrictions from 1st April, others over the Easter period, and a few operate a total ban for the year.
 Check local authority websites before booking retreat breaks and stays.